This is a simple weeknight recipe that's easy to put together with ingredients you probably already have!

 Russian chicken is delicious with...

-I like to double this recipe and freeze half in a freezer bag so that I have an easy dinner anytime I need it.
+I like to double or triple this recipe and freeze half in a freezer bag so that I have an easy dinner anytime I need it.

 Next time try these easy air fryer boneless chicken thighs!
 They're done in less than 15 minutes.